WPManageNinja/custom-tiktok-feed/readme.txt

-=== TikTok Feed by WP Social Ninja ===
+=== Custom TikTok Feed by WP Social Ninja ===
 Contributors: techjewel, adreastrian, devutpol, wpmanageninja
 Tags: Tiktok, tiktok feed, tiktok video, tiktok gallery, tiktok widgets, tiktok plugin, feed Requires at least: 5.6
 Tested up to: 6.4
-Requires PHP: 7.1
+Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Explore the power of TikTok Feed by WP Social Ninja, the top-notch plugin for displaying your videos with user-friendly and up-to-date features
+Explore the power of Custom TikTok Feed, the top-notch plugin for displaying your videos with user-friendly and up-to-date features

 == Description ==

-**TikTok Feed by WP Social Ninja** is the most feature-rich, easy-to-use TikTok feed plugin for your WordPress website.
-Display your TikTok videos with the most user-friendly and updated features of TikTok Feed by WP Social Ninja!
+**Custom TikTok Feed** is the most feature-rich, easy-to-use TikTok feed plugin for your WordPress website.
+Display your TikTok videos with the most user-friendly and updated features of Custom TikTok Feed!

 This plugin is specially built for TikTok feed to give you the smoothest integration and the most handy experience for embedding your TikTok gallery on your website.
 You will get multiple features to showcase your TikTok feed by different template layouts, filter through hashtags, style preferences to suit your website, and many more with this TikTok feed plugin for WordPress.

 👉 Join Our FB Community: [Facebook Group](https://www.facebook.com/groups/wpsocial) 👉 Get Support: [Support Ticket](https://wpmanageninja.com/support-tickets/)

-== Why TikTok Feed by WP Social Ninja is the best TikTok feed plugin for WordPress ==
+== Why Custom TikTok Feed is the best TikTok feed plugin for WordPress ==

-**Easy to Integrate:** It’s easy to start with TikTok Feed by WP Social Ninja, without any hassle you can create an Access code to integrate your account.
+**Easy to Integrate:** It’s easy to start with Custom TikTok Feed, without any hassle you can create an Access code to integrate your account.

 **Customizable:** To make your TikTok feed widget how you wish, you will get advanced features and styling options with this TikTok Feed plugin.